hellocripsis/gold-dust-gateway/README.md

-# Gold Dust VPN (control plane)
+# Gold Dust VPN (control-plane MVP)

-Gold Dust is a **Rust control-plane prototype** for a VPN-style router:

-- **Oxen-first, Tor-fallback** policy
-- Health-checks simulated in Rust
-- Simple CLI to show routing decisions and backend status
-- Minimal TCP proxy to actually move HTTP traffic

-It is **not** a full VPN tunnel.
-It’s the brain that decides *which* backend path to use.
+Gold Dust VPN is a tiny Rust control-plane that decides **which backend to use** for outbound traffic:

----

-## Features

-- Config file: `gold-dust-vpn.toml` controls:
-  - Whether Oxen and Tor are enabled
-  - Basic latency / failure-rate modeling
-- CLI commands:
-  - `status` – show backend health
-  - `route <host:port>` – pick the best backend for a target
-  - `proxy <host:port>` – stream real TCP traffic through the chosen backend
-- Oxen-first policy:
-  - Prefer Oxen when enabled and “healthy”
+- Prefer **Oxen** nodes when they’re healthy and enabled.
-  - Fall back to Tor if Oxen is disabled or looks degraded
+- Fall back to **Tor** when Oxen is disabled or unhealthy.

----
+- Use simple TOML profiles so you can flip behavior without touching code.

-## Quickstart
+## Usage

-From the repo root:
+Check backend status:

 ```bash
 cargo run -- status